GautamGupta/bb-legacy-plugins/instant-password/trunk/readme.txt

 Allows users to pick their own password during registration and log in immediately without checking email.
 No template edits required.

-It is highly recommended you if you use this, use it with a plugin like Human Test to prevent instant spambot registration.
+When using this, It is highly recommended to also use the Human Test plugin to prevent instant spambot registration.

 == Installation ==